 A5: You may elect to receive cash instead of Yellow Roadway common stock for any whole number of your shares of USF common stock by signing, dating and completing the cash election and transmittal form and mailing it to the exchange agent with your corresponding stock certificates or a guarantee of delivery or faxing the cash election and transmittal form with a guarantee of delivery to the exchange agent for receipt by 4:00 p.m., New York, New York time, on the fourth trading day prior to the merger's closing date.
-This deadline is known as the "cash election deadline."
-The merger's closing date is expected to be May 24, 2005 and, therefore, the cash election deadline is currently expected to be May 18, 2005.
+This deadline is known as the "cash election deadline".
 You have the right to make a cash election from the time you receive your cash election form until the cash election deadline.
-If the anticipated cash election deadline changes because of a change in the anticipated closing date, Yellow Roadway and USF each will issue a press release, which will be available on each company's website (see "Where You Can Find More Information" on page 123), announcing the anticipated date of the cash election deadline.
+As soon as practicable after the closing date is determined, Yellow Roadway and USF each will issue a press release, which will be available on each company's website (see "Where You Can Find More Information" on page 123), announcing the date of the cash election deadline.
 You still will not, however, be able to determine every factor that may cause the proration and allocation procedures to apply, and, therefore, your estimate of the consideration you will receive based on your election may not be accurate.
 PLEASE DO NOT SEND YOUR CASH ELECTION AND TRANSMITTAL FORM WITH YOUR PROXY CARD.
 If you are a holder of record of USF shares, you will need to follow the procedures on the transmittal form to validly effect a cash election.
 If your stock is held in "street name", you will need to contact your broker and follow the procedures that your broker describes to elect to receive cash for your shares.